By Maureen Gilmer, IU Health senior writer, firstname.lastname@example.org

 ANXIETY AND PTSD

-As a clinical psychologist who focuses on the behavioral health of children and families, Zach Adams knows that anxiety and some degree of post-traumatic stress is real for the patient, the family and the Riley team.
+As a clinical psychologist who focuses on the behavioral health of children and families, Zach Adams knows that anxiety and some degree of post-traumatic stress are real for the patient, the family and the Riley team.

 Often, when patients have more serious injuries that require long-term recovery, including physical therapy and pain management, not only are there physical hurdles, there are daily reminders of what happened, he said.